-How does the job fit around your family life?
+How does the franchise fit around your family life?

 ‘Running a Tappy Toes children’s dance franchise, fits perfectly around my 4 year old.
+It’s such a family friendly business!
 She started school in September, and I have time to drop her off in the mornings and pick her up after.
 Before she started school she used to attend some of my sessions, which saved nursery fees and meant I got to spend more quality time with her!’

 ‘I have 1 or 2 classes every morning.
 I then spend up to an hour in the afternoon replying to emails, updating playlists or focusing on advertising.
 This is very flexible and it may be less, it may be more.’